ahhmarr/newTableExample/readme.md

 ##Usage

-add these style rules in you stylesheet import images up.png and down.png to your images folder
+add the following style rules in you stylesheet & import images up.png and down.png to your images folder

 ```